mr-ansar/layer-cake/doc/source/type-reference.rst

 ---------------

-The proper type expression for an object that may appear at multiple points in a single store operation, looks like;
+The proper type expression for an object that may appear at multiple points in a single encoding operation, looks like;

 .. code-block:: python

-    lc.PointerTo(Person)
+    lc.PointerTo(UserDefined(Person))

 The library uses these "pointers" to implement graphs, e.g. linked-lists, trees and networks.